netreconlab/.github/SECURITY.md

-# Parse Community Vulnerability Disclosure Program
+# Network Reconnaissance Lab Vulnerability Disclosure Program
-If you believe you have found a security vulnerability on one of parse-community maintained packages, we encourage you to let us know right away.
+If you believe you have found a security vulnerability on one of `netreconlab` maintained packages, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.
 Before making a report, please review this page to understand our disclosure policy and how to communicate with us.